mzac/gitlab-icinga2-ci-cd/README.md

 ![Gitlab - variables](/images/variables.png)

-Once you have put them all in, click on 'Hide values' and then on 'Save variables'
+Once you have put them all in, click on 'Hide values' and then on 'Save variables'.

 # Gitlab .gitlab-ci.yml configuration file

 We are now ready to provide our project with the '.gitlab-ci.yml' file.
 This file will tell Gitlab what to do when we make commits to our project.

 * Read more here: https://docs.gitlab.com/ee/ci/quick_start/

-As we did before when we created our first server, create a new file and name it '.gitlab-ci.yml' (yes, with a leading 'dot .')
+As we did before when we created our first server, create a new file and name it '.gitlab-ci.yml' (yes, with a leading 'dot .').

 ```
 image: debian:latest